+You're not alone.
 It has been estimated that approximately 30% of the adult population complains of insomnia or other sleep disorders at any one time.
-For a third of these it is a chronic problem (1).

 There are three distinct types of insomnia:

-Insomnia of short duration, usually as a response to stress, jet lag, or bereavement.
+Insomnia which only lasts a short time, usually as a response to stress, jet lag, or bereavement.

-Insomnia that is secondary to another disorder, e.g. depression, pain, drug abuse, anxiety disorders, etc.
+Insomnia that is secondary to another issue, e.g. depression, pain, drug abuse, anxiety disorders, etc.

 Insomnia can be experienced in one of three ways:

-An individual will initiate sleep, but will awaken during the night and find it difficult to return to sleep.
+You can get to sleep easily, but you wake up during the night and find it difficult to get back to sleep.

 Other sleep disorders can include:

 Sleep disorders are now considered to be one of the most common health complaints.
-They can seriously affect the physical, mental and emotional functioning of many individuals.
+They can seriously affect the physical, mental and emotional functioning of many people.

 N.B.
-Sleep disorders and insomnia could be a result of a medical condition so it is important to discuss your issue with a medical profession to rule out any underlying physical issue.
+Sleep disorders and insomnia could be a result of a medical condition so it is important to discuss your issue with a medical professional to rule out any underlying physical cause.

 “After having sleeping problems and anxiety at night for years, a couple of sessions with Daniel has helped me no end and I’m now no longer anxious at night time and sleeping better than I have ever been.
 Thank you!”
 Charlotte.